| | |

 Today you’ll be leaving Western Australia behind and heading into the Northern Territory.

 About three and a half hours after the border crossing is a short but steep escarpment walk to a viewpoint overlooking the Victoria River area and Judbarra/Gregory National Park.
 If it’s still early and not too hot out yet, the 1.5-hour return hike is a nice way to break up your drive.
-After the hike, continue on to Katherine.
+After the hike, continue to Katherine.
 Depending on what time you get in, you can visit the hot springs (free) right in town.

 Day 22: Katherine to Darwin via Litchfield National Park